google/app-reporting-pack/README.md

 * `-c <config>`- path to `app_reporting_pack.yaml` config file.
 Comes handy when you have multiple config files or the configuration is located outside of current folder.
 * `-q` - skips all confirmation prompts and starts running scripts based on config file.

+> `run-local.sh` support `--legacy` command line flag which is used to generate dashboard in the format compatible with existing dashboard.
+> If you're migrating existing datasources `--legacy` option might be extremely handy.

 ### Running queries in a Docker container